Danny7226/PasswdDB/README.md

 # PasswdDB
 A simple server that stores password with server-side encryption and tenant specific private key

+### Background
+This project is about a servlet container service that stores encrypted password on disk.
+For fun, it doesn't use Spring frameworks, but vanilla tomcat servlet container with self-registered servlets

 ### Setup
 ```
 git remote add origin https://github.com/Danny7226/PasswdDB.git